wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-dotnet-webjobs-sdk.md

 A program that uses the the WebJobs SDK is a standard Console Application and can run anywhere -- it doesn't have to run as a WebJob.
 You can test the program locally on your development computer, and in production you can run it in a Cloud Service worker role or a Windows service if you prefer one of those environments.

-However, the dashboard is only available as an extension for an Azure Websites.
-If you want to run outside of a WebJob and still use the Dashboard, you can configure a web site to use the same storage account that your WebJobs SDK Dashboard connection string refers to, and that web site's WebJobs Dashboard will then show data about function execution from your program that is running somewhere else.
+However, the dashboard is only available as an extension for an Azure web app.
+If you want to run outside of a WebJob and still use the Dashboard, you can configure a web app to use the same storage account that your WebJobs SDK Dashboard connection string refers to, and that web app's WebJobs Dashboard will then show data about function execution from your program that is running somewhere else.
 You can get to the Dashboard by using the URL https://*{webappname}*.scm.chinacloudsites.cn/azurejobs/#/functions.
 For more information, see [Getting a dashboard for local development with the WebJobs SDK](http://blogs.msdn.com/b/jmstall/archive/2014/01/27/getting-a-dashboard-for-local-development-with-the-webjobs-sdk.aspx), but note that the blog post shows an old connection string name.

 ## <a id="nostorage"></a>Dashboard features